 3. Define your offer and your strategy

-When setting up a new business, outlining exactly what you can offer and how you are going to build is key to your success.
+When setting up a new business, outlining exactly what you can offer and how you will build it is key to your success.

 And this understanding is also key to helping you find new clients for your fledgling agency.